AldousMendoza/HardwareProductionTech/index.md

 <img src="https://github.com/AldousMendoza/HardwareProductionTech/blob/master/placard.PNG?raw=true">

 **Build Script:** I will begin the video with a title page of my project name and brief summary of what it should be doing.
 I will then show all the individual parts one by one.
-Afterwards I will assemble them and demonstrate it.
+Afterwards I will explain how to assemble it.

 ### 12/04/2017
 <img src="https://github.com/AldousMendoza/HardwareProductionTech/blob/master/SenseHat1.jpg?raw=true">